AustralianBioCommons/how-to-workflowhub-space/index.md

 #### 2.5 [Create a workflow release](https://docs.github.com/en/repositories/releasing-projects-on-github/about-releases)

 #### 2.6 Now that the hard part is completed, [proceed to WorkflowHub!](https://workflowhub.eu/)

+{% include callout.html type="note" content="Completing all the steps in part #2 (above) before visiting WorkflowHub will ensure a user can find, understand, and reuse your workflow.
+Importantly, it will also save you time later!" %}

 ### 3. Are you a new WorkflowHub user?